All you need to know about how to deal with anxiety

 While you’re running around like a headless chicken, you’re distracted and unfocused.
 With all the demands for your attention, you try to multitask.
 You’re spinning all the plates.
 With so many different things on the go and feeling exhausted, you’re also more prone to making silly mistakes.
 And this makes you worry even more.

-That’s where I ended up.
 I ran out of steam completely.
 I suffered from debilitating anxiety, crushing fatigue, god-awful insomnia, disillusionment, and moral injury.
 I ended up so broken, downtrodden and demoralised, I became physically, mentally and emotionally ill.

 My mojo had flatlined and needed resuscitation… STAT.

 So I did the only thing I could under the circumstances: I took time off work to focus on my own health.
 It took donkey’s years to recover.
+But there was no choice for me but to learn how to deal with anxiety.

 Here’s why it matters how you deal with anxiety